ZoisK/Getting-and-Cleaning-Data-Course-Project/README.md

 The data were retrieved on July 26th 2018 from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The data is not uploaded in this repo to avoid unnecessary data volume.

 ## R script
 The script [run_analysis.R](run_analysis.R) contains all necessary functions